 Research published in the journal Neuroscience Research in 2017 further explains the relationship between the hypothalamus and your sleep-wake cycle.
 The paper identifies two types of neurons in the hypothalamus, one type “a crucial component for maintenance of wakefulness” and the second “implicated in the regulation of sleep/wakefulness.”

 And, of course, your brain is involved in dreaming.
 No one can say for sure exactly why we dream or what the purpose of dreaming is, but some research says that dreaming is linked to memory consolidation.
-According to LiveScience, analyzing brain waves can reveal whether or not someone is dreaming, as proven by research published in 2017.
+According to research, analyzing brain waves can reveal whether or not someone is dreaming.
 “The researchers found that, when the participants were dreaming, they showed a decrease in low-frequency brain waves, and an increase in high-frequency brain waves, in the posterior hot zone, compared with when they weren’t dreaming.
 They found this pattern regardless of whether the participants were dreaming during REM or non-REM sleep.”

 One major hormone involved with sleep is melatonin.
 The University of Rochester Medical Center website explains that melatonin is a hormone made by the pineal gland, and melatonin secretion is controlled by light exposure.
 Research published in the British Journal of Pharmacology in 2018 on the relationship between melatonin and the circadian body clock says that the “light‐inhibited production of melatonin conveys the message of darkness to the clock and induces night‐state physiological functions, for example, sleep/wake blood pressure and metabolism.”